 "What exactly is your position?"

-"Employer.
-I want to hire you to fix a few things.
-I already have the stuff I need to do it, but I realized as they were loading it into my truck that I would not have enough muscle to move it on my own.
+"Employer, I want to hire you to fix a few things.
+I already have the stuff I need to do it, but I realized as they were loading it into my truck that I wouldn't have enough muscle to move it on my own.
 I remembered the sign you held and decided to hire you."

-"Gee, thanks.
-Next time, why don't you let me know that before you hold me at weapon point and tell me to strip?
-I would have done it with a smile and not have freaked out the whole time about losing my clothes and freezing to death."
+"Gee thanks.
+Next time, why don't you let me know that, before you hold me at weapon point and tell me to strip?
+I would've done it with a smile and not have freaked out the whole time about losing my clothes and freezing to death."

 "I wouldn't have stolen your clothes."